Rajendra Nagar–New Delhi Tejas Rajdhani Express: History

-This Train was originally introduced in the Annual Railway Budget of 1996–97 as a daily Rajdhani Express from New Delhi to Patna via Lucknow.
-Later it was rerouted to run via Prayagraj.
-In 1997, the pantry car service was introduced.
+The Rajendra Nagar–New Delhi Tejas Rajdhani Express (12309/12310) was introduced in the 1996–97 Railway Budget as a daily Rajdhani Express connecting Patna and New Delhi.
+The train commenced operations on 1 September 1996 and initially ran via Lucknow.
+It was later rerouted via Prayagraj (formerly Allahabad) to reduce travel time and improve operational efficiency.

+In 1997, a dedicated pantry car was added to the train, enhancing onboard catering services for passengers.

+Originally, the service operated between Patna Junction and New Delhi.
+Following the development of Rajendra Nagar Terminal, the train's originating and terminating station in Patna was shifted from Patna Junction to Rajendra Nagar Terminal to ease congestion at the city's primary railway station.

-In 2009, it was certified as the only ISO-Certified Rajdhani Express of Indian Railways till now.
+In 2009, the train became the only ISO-certified Rajdhani Express of Indian Railways, earning recognition for its service quality and operational standards.

-On 1 September 2021, the train's LHB Rajdhani Rakes were replaced with LHB Tejas Sleeper Rakes.
+On 1 September 2021, the train was upgraded with modern Tejas Sleeper LHB coaches, replacing the conventional Rajdhani rake.
+Following this upgrade, the service was officially rebranded as the Rajendra Nagar–New Delhi Tejas Rajdhani Express.
+The new coaches introduced several passenger amenities, including automatic doors, improved interiors, enhanced safety features, and modern onboard facilities.

+The train remains one of the fastest and most prestigious rail services connecting Patna with New Delhi, covering a distance of approximately 1,001 kilometres in about 12 hours.

 Service

 It runs daily.
 It operates as train number 12309 from Rajendra Nagar (Patna) to New Delhi railway station and as train number 12310 in the reverse direction.
 It covers a distance of 1001 km in each direction, however it takes 12 hours 5 minutes when operating as train number 12310 at an average speed of 83 km/h (including halts).
 While on its return journey, the train takes 12 h 30 min at an average speed of 80 km/h (including halts) as train number 12309.

-It is the Fastest train of India to cover 1001 Km in just 11 hours and 30 min and the only Rajdhani Express to have an Iso-Certification.
+It is the Fastest train of India to cover 1001 Km in just 12 hours and 20 min and the only Rajdhani Express to have an Iso-Certification.

 Initially, the train used to operate between Patna Junction and New Delhi.
 However, with an increase in passenger pressure over Patna Junction, Indian Railways decided to construct a new satellite station to Patna Junction, in order to accommodate the growing passenger pressure.
 Later on with the completion of the construction of the Rajendra Nagar Terminal railway station, the Rajdhani Express was terminated from Patna Junction to here.

 Patna Rajdhani Express in its LHB avatar.